FOGGY TAGAYTAY

 View of Taal Volcano

 Tagaytay ridge provides perfect viewpoints for the mystical Taal lake surrounding the Taal volcano, also known as the 'World's Smallest Volcano."
-The view of Taal Volcano from Tagaytay provides the country's most dramatic and breathtaking sights.
-The Taal Volcano, located at the center of Lake Taal, is famous for its azure blue water reflecting the volcano's crater and surrounding rainforest-covered hillsides.
+It is one of the country's most dramatic and breathtaking sights, frequently featured on postcards over the decades, and nowadays a constant natural backdrop on Instagram selfies.

 Al Fresco Experience